Updated July 5, 2026

 Carriers look at employee classification codes, total annual payroll, experience modification rate, claims history, industry risk, and Wisconsin-specific regulations when they price a quote.

 Yes.
-The state data lists sole proprietors, partners, and some farm workers as exemptions, but the employee count and actual job structure still need to be reviewed carefully.
+Sole proprietors, partners, and some farm workers may be exempt, but the employee count and actual job structure still need to be reviewed carefully.

 Lost wages benefits are part of the workers compensation policy and are meant to help replace income after a covered injury or illness keeps an employee from working, with the amount depending on the claim and applicable rules.